axferox/Hackintosh-Asus-P8Z68V-i5-2500k-RX5700-XT-Monterey/README.md

 Then you have to generate SMBIOS

-I'm using wireless PCI card with MacOS native support, so take into account that LN board is not working and you have to fix it by yourself in post install.
+I'm using wireless PCI card with MacOS native support, so take into account that LAN board adapter is not working and you have to fix it by yourself in post install.